Why become Alice member?

 - The association disseminates among the members and or through the association web, ALICE activities and in particular, ALICE Newsletter.

-♦ Organizations chairing or vice-chairing the ALICE Steering Group and/or ALICE Working Groups will be granted with free membership.
-(If they make use of the deduction, then they are not allowed to obtain external funding to perform these activities).
+♦ Organizations chairing or vice-chairing the ALICE Steering Group and/or ALICE Working Groups will be granted with free membership unless they participate in funded projects that may cover in total or partly the time dedicated to chair or act as vice-chair of the working group.